ksayid/confidential-computing-education/docs/containers/containers.md

 * The Docker storage driver manages requests to this layer and ensures lower layers remain read-only.
 * This writable layer is tied to the container ID and persists on the host until you remove or prune the container.
 * Because all the layers beneath the container layer are read-only and shared, you can run multiple containers from the same underlying image.
 Each container simply has its own dedicated (and writable) top layer to capture runtime changes.

+## Windows Hyper-V Containers
+On Windows, Hyper-V Containers provide stronger isolation by wrapping each container in a lightweight virtual machine, rather than relying on the host kernel directly:
+* Utility VM: Each container runs inside a specialized, lightweight VM called a “utility VM.”
+* Kernel Isolation: The container’s kernel is not shared with the host or other containers, allowing different kernel versions or patch levels and adding a strong security boundary (no direct host-kernel exposure).
+* Stateless Design: Writes inside the container do not persist beyond its lifecycle.
+* Startup Optimization: After the initial utility VM is booted, it can be frozen; subsequent containers fork from this frozen state, drastically reducing startup time.
+* Management Simplicity: From a Docker perspective, creating a Hyper-V container is similar to creating a normal container (just a different flag).

+Hyper-V Containers thus strike a balance between:
+* Full Virtual Machines: Very secure but resource-heavy.
+* Traditional Containers: Lightweight but share the host kernel (which can be less secure).

+## Kata Containers
+* Kata Containers combine Intel’s Clear Containers and Hyper.sh’s RunV.
+* Uses lightweight VMs to isolate each container’s kernel (Firecracker, QEMU, etc.).
+* Stronger Isolation: Similar to Hyper-V containers, but for Linux—no direct host-kernel sharing.
+* Performance vs. Security: Adds some overhead compared to native containers, but significantly enhances security boundaries.

 <script src="{{ '/assets/js/dark-mode.js' | relative_url }}"></script>